 I’m a big fan of the 80/20 rule, where you’re ‘good’ at least 80 per cent of the time, allowing 20 per cent for those little indulgences you don’t want to give up (like eating out or chocolate — in moderation, of course).

 Don’t starve yourself from the things you love, or you’ll likely end up binging or going too far in the wrong direction.
-Once you’re in the flow, healthy habits become second nature.
+Once you’re in the flow, healthy habits will eventually become second nature.

 My inspiration trifecta